MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 c.
 Test both the http and https endpoints.</br>

 2. **Check from your SharePoint servers**.
 Ultimately it's your SharePoint servers that must connect to the SPWFM endpoint, so you must make confirm there's  connectivity from there as well. </br>
 a.
-On one of the SharePoint servers, sign in with either the **SPWFM RunAs** account, or a user that is a member of AdminGroup.
+Sign in to one of your SharePoint Servers with either the **SPWFM RunAs** account, or as a user that is a member of AdminGroup.
 See “Check the service account and admin group” step above. </br>
 b.
 Browse to the FQDN of the SPWFM endpoint. </br>

 For example: